Charizard: In other media

-Pokémon cards featuring Charizard are widely popular.

 In the anime, a Charizard is one of main protagonist Ash Ketchum's Pokémon.
 Ash rescued it from the verge of death as a Charmander after its previous trainer abandoned it.
 After it evolved, Charizard grew disobedient, believing itself to be stronger than Ash.
 After Charizard was frozen solid during a battle, Ash helped Charizard recover, at which point Charizard began to obey Ash's commands and respect him again.
 Eventually, Ash left Charizard at the Charicific Valley, where he stayed behind to train.
 Charizard occasionally returned to aid Ash after this, re-appearing in the third movie, Spell of the Unown, in order to save Ash.
 Charizard later rejoined his team during the Best Wishes series, and stayed with Professor Oak following this.
 He later re-appeared in Pokémon Journeys: The Series.

+Charizard has been Ash's goto Pokemon high stakes battle.Charizard defeated gym leader Blaine's Magmar in Indigo League and also took on Mewtwo head on in the movie, Pokemon: The First Movie.
+Later on, in Orange Islands, he played a decisive role in winning badges and finally the Orange league, where he defeated Drake's Electabuzz and gravely weakened his Dragonite.
+Then in Johto League, Ash called his Charizard back from Charicific Valley for his league matches, where he defeated three of Gary Oak's pokemons - Scizor, Golem and Blastoise despite type disadvantage, in quarterfinals.
+Then he narrowly lost to Harrison's Blaziken in the semifinal.

+Afterwards, Charizard made his appearance in Battle Frontier, where Ash called him back to fight Noland's Articuno, a legendary pokemon which he won and later against Brandon's Dusclops, which resulted in a loss.
+After Battle Frontier, Charizard came after 7 seasons in Black & White: Best Wishes for a match against Iris's Dragonite defeating him.

 In the Pokémon Adventures manga, one of the protagonists, Blue, receives a Charmander from his grandfather Professor Oak.
 It is later shown to have evolved into a Charizard, and Blue uses it as one of his main Pokémon throughout the series.
 A Charizard appears in the movie Detective Pikachu, where it attacks the protagonists of the film during a scene in the film.
 A Magikarp evolves into a Gyarados in order to fight it.
 Charizard appears often in the Pokémon Trading Card Game, most notably in the series' initial release.
 Cards featuring the character have been stated to be the most desired of the series, quickly rising to high prices amongst collectors and retailers.
 Some cards have sold from tens of thousand to hundreds of thousands in USD.
 A rare first edition 1999 Pokémon Charizard No. 4 card was sold by Heritage Auctions in 2022 for $336,000.
 Logan Paul has been stated to have strongly influenced the demand for Charizard cards, most notably after his fight with Floyd Mayweather, in which Paul wore a Charizard card around his neck.